Home (sports): Homerism

-Especially in team sports, but also in international sports (home represented by the home country), a "home" crew is assigned to cover all the home games, and sometimes the "home" crew travels on the road to cover away games as well.
-While it is generally accepted that a home broadcasting crew will talk more about the familiar home players, they are still expected to provide objective commentary of actual play on the field, especially with respect to analysis of contentious officiating decisions.
-When this line is crossed, crews are accused of being "homers" or of displaying "homerism".
+In team sports, and especially international sports (home represented by the home country), a "home" crew is assigned to cover all the home games, and sometimes the "home" crew travels on the road to cover away games as well.
+While it is generally accepted that a home broadcasting crew will talk more about the familiar home players, they are still expected to provide objective commentary of the actual play on the field, especially with respect to analysis of contentious officiating decisions.
+When this line is crossed, crews are accused of being "homers" and/or displaying "homerism".

-In contrast, national broadcasting crews, especially those at the top of their network"s depth chart, are typically assigned to whatever games are expected to attract the largest broadcast audiences and do not specifically cover particular teams.
-These crews are held to the highest standards of impartiality and are likely to come under intense criticism if they express any sort of favoritism towards individual teams and/or players.
+In contrast, national broadcasting crews, especially those at the top of their network's depth chart, are typically assigned to whatever games are expected to attract the largest broadcast audiences, and do not specifically cover particular teams.
+These crews are held to the highest standards of impartiality, and likely to come under intense criticism if they express any sort of favoritism toward individual teams and/or players.

 In online fan forums, "homers" are participants for whom the home team can do no wrong, and the away team can do no right.
 This is cognate with extremist forms of partisan politics.